 We provide our service via phone and online chat.
 With the nature of this service being complex and dynamic, the front line role requires genuine compassion combined with critical thinking abilities and is supported by intensive training and ongoing supervision you will receive to support people in crisis.

 The bulk of service is provided by volunteers alongside of several staff Crisis Services Responders.
 We welcome new applicants who are looking to be part of the Crisis Centre Community.

 This is a short narrative of a Volunteer Crisis Services Responder speaking to key experiences as a front line worker.

-If you are interested in applying for a Volunteer Crisis Services Responder position, we are now accepting applications for our May 2018 training group.
-The application deadline for this training group is Sunday, March 25.
+If you are interested in applying for a Volunteer Crisis Services Responder position, we are now accepting applications for our July 2018 training group.
+The application deadline for this training group is Sunday, May 13.

 Once we receive your online application form an information letter will be emailed to you with more details about the training process.
 Please note we have a limit on the amount of applications we are able to accept for each training group and we also offer training six times per year.
-The next training group will be in July 2018 and the training dates will be available on March 26 should you wish to apply.
+The next training group will be in September 2018 and the training dates will be available on May 14 should you wish to apply.

 If your application is accepted you will be sent an email on Monday, May 14th for a mandatory information session on Monday, May 28th from 7pm to 9:30pm.
 Please note you must be available to attend this information session and an interview.
 Once interviewed and accepted for training, you must attend all scheduled training dates.
 Training dates cannot be missed or made up and must be done in sequence.